ArpanSeal/Note_taking_app_using_PHP/README.md

 # Note_taking_app_using_PHP

-A Note-taking website with proper login and sign-up form.
-All the notes the user is going to save, will be stored in the backend and shown in a proper sequence after a successful login.
+The website is designed for taking notes and includes a suitable login and sign-up form.
+When a user saves their notes, they will be securely stored in the backend and displayed in an organized order after logging in successfully.

 # Tech Stack used
 Front-end : HTML, CSS, Bootstrap, Javascript & AJAX